duch2K/java-ee-test/README.md

 #

-In this simple web application you can choose one liquor type, and then we'll get available brands of that liquor type.
+In this simple web application you can choose one liquor type.
+Then it shows available brands of that liquor type.